IDIP-Platform/ACID/README.md

 **Background and scope**\
 The project is carried out at the Center for Integrative Infectious Disease Research in Heidelberg (abbreviated to CIID; https://ciid-heidelberg.de/).

-The goal of the project is to build a model to classify cells non-infected with Dengue virus, infected and non-treated and infected and treated with different compounds.
+The goal of the project is to build a model to classify cells non-infected with Dengue virus, infected with Dengue virus and non-treated, and infected with Dengue virus and treated with different compounds.
 The projects aims at establishing a fully automated pipeline of image processing, image quantification and data analysis.

 Samples are (...) cells.